 Peach Arugula Salad with Prosciutto and Burrata is a sweet and savory salad that tastes like Italy in the summertime.
 The ripe sweet peaches and heirloom tomatoes complement the savory prosciutto and burrata.
 It only takes 10 minutes to assemble and goes well with a glass of white wine from the wine cooler.

 If you have guests over, you can whip up this fruit and cheese salad to share.
-Its pretty, fresh ingredients will be a flavorful show-stopper your family and friends will love.
-You can serve it as an appetizer to pasta, such as Healthy Penne alla Vodka, or with a panino, like Caprese Sandwich with Truffle Salt.
+Its pretty, fresh ingredients will be a flavorful show-stopper for your family and friends.
+Derve it as an appetizer to pasta, like our Healthy Penne alla Vodka, or with a panino, like our Caprese Sandwich.

 The Inspiration Behind this Burrata Salad

-My family has always thrown festive dinners in the summertime, especially since my Nonna's, mom's, and brother's birthdays are in the summer months.
-Whenever my family gets together, there is a never-ending amount of food.
-My mom and Nonna often make a garlicky green bean salad, fire-roasted red bell peppers, juicy steaks, baby artichokes, and hot fresh bread.
+Our family has always thrown festive dinners in the summertime, especially since our family's birthdays are in the summer months.
+Whenever we get together, there is a never-ending amount of food.

-- Burrata cheese - A soft, flavorful Italian cheese.
+- Burrata cheese - Burrata is a soft, flavorful Italian cheese.
 It has a mozzarella-like exterior and is filled with stracciatella, a creamy cheese.

-- Prosciutto - A fatty cut of meat that is lightly sweet and salty.
+- Prosciutto - Prsociutto is a fatty cut of meat that is lightly sweet and salty.

 - White or yellow peaches - A sweet fruit that is lightly acidic.